 McVaney graduated from Iowa State Teacher’s College (now the University of Northern Iowa) with a Bachelor of Science degree in Mechanical Engineering.
-His passion of computers made him realize his dream of setting up a successful firm.
+His passion for computers made him realize his dream of setting up a successful firm.

 Birth Date: December 29th, 1940.
 Omaha, Nebraska USA.

 - McVaney’s father was sent off to World War II as a dentist, later when he returned, he suffered from post-traumatic stress syndrome and was haunted by nightmares for many years.

 - His performance at school was pathetic as he suffered from dyslexia.
 He ranked 30th in the class of 36 and could barely read the chart when his father took him for the eye test.